 ** Really complicated and difficult to rectify.

-This Nikon 10-24mm is the new standard in DX wide zooms.
+In 2009 this Nikon 10-24mm was the new standard in DX wide zooms.
 Buy one; I did.

 This 10-24mm is now the foundation of the Nikon DX Dream Team.
 The Nikon DX Dream Team is now this 10-24mm, the 35mm f/1.8, and the 55-200mm VR.
 These are all anyone needs in DX, although many people buy more.